RyGuy-FullStack/2204-Token-Review-2/api_docs.md

 }
 ```

-### `PATCH /api/COHORT-NAME/vacations/POST_ID`
+### `PATCH /api/COHORT-NAME/vacations/VACATION_ID`

-This endpoint will edit a vacation whose `id` is equal to `POST_ID`.
+This endpoint will edit a vacation whose `id` is equal to `VACATION_ID`.
 The request will be rejected if it is either missing a valid token, or if the guest represented by the token is not the guest that created the original post.

 #### Request Parameters